 Back as early as a century ago, medicine was not what it is today.
 It was unfortunately quite common for illness to strike down an otherwise healthy person.
-It was very common for children to pass away of illness.
-In fact it was not unheard of for a family to have suffered the loss of several children.
-I know when I research back into my family tree when we reach the 1800’s there were a lot of children in the family that died.
+It was very common for children to pass away from illness.
+In fact, it was not unheard of for a family to have suffered the loss of several children.
+I know when I research back into my family tree, when we reach the 1800’s, there were a lot of children in the family that died.
 If a child or two died, it was seen at the time by the family as bad luck and superstition came into play.
 People believed back then that spirits and witches entered a house through a chimney to spread evil and misfortune.
 By placing these objects in the chimney which were items that belonged to the family members of the house (such as their shoes) it worked like an armoury to help defend themselves against this evil.
 When we look back at a lot of old literature we can see that people were very religious compared to today and we know this to be true.
-Any misfortune and that which they did not understand was considered to be work of the devil.
+Any misfortune and which they did not understand was considered to be the work of the devil.
 Look at the stories like the Devil of Glenluce.
 Anything that was negative was considered evil and had to be the work of witches or the devil himself.
 It wasn't just witches that people were afraid of.
 Every culture had some sort of evil that it felt it needed protection against.
-Some of the most well known symbols today are that of apotropaic magic and they all have the one thing in common.
+Some of the most well-known symbols today are that of apotropaic magic and they all have one thing in common.
 They were used to ward off some sort of evil.

-Mirrors and other shiny object were used as well as they were thought to deflect the evil eye.
+Mirrors and other shiny objects were used as well as they were thought to deflect the evil eye.
 People would hang what were called ‘witch balls’ in their windows which were shiny glass ornaments almost like Christmas baubles as they were said to ward of witches.
 Items like crosses, crucifixes, silver bullets, garlic were thought to ward off vampires and werewolves who at the time were considered a genuine threat.
 There are obviously quite a lot of different symbols and a lot that you can look into, and I encourage you to do that because it really is quite interesting.

 So the next time you wear a piece of jewellery or hang something in your house for protection, look into why you are doing it.
 Is it a family tradition that your family has just always done?
-Maybe ask your relatives about it and it’s origins.
+Maybe ask your relatives about it and its origins.
 There is nothing more fascinating than our own history.
 Sometimes we just do things because we have always done them.
-For example we may display the eye in our home for protection because our parents did it.
+For example, we may display the eye in our home for protection because our parents did it.
 Ask them about it and find out the roots of the custom.
 You may find it quite fascinating, especially when your own family is involved.

 What customs do you and your family do to ward off evil?

-Don't forget to like the Facebook page for regular updates www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!